jhellar/fh-forms/README.md

 ## Test execution

-There are two types of test: unit tests that don't have any additional dependencies and acceptance tests that require configured MongoDB.
+There are two types of tests: unit tests that don't have any additional dependencies and acceptance tests that require configured MongoDB.
 [Turbo](https://www.npmjs.com/package/turbo-test-runner) is used as a test runner.
 It stops test execution if a test fails.

 We use `make` to run the tests.
 Specification is stored in the *makefile*.